|The Cabrito Foundation had its beginning

-Attorneys had completed the bylaws and a meeting of the incorporators and interested alcoholics was called to elect a permanent Board of Trustees and a new set of Corporate Officers.
+Attorneys had completed the bylaws and a meeting of the incorporators and interested alcoholics was called to elect a permanent Board of Trustees of twenty-five members and a new set of Corporate Officers.
 An Executive Committee of nine, including the officers, was an amalgamation of the founders group with a dynamic and enthusiastic new group.
-This was the fresh vitality and dedicated combination needed.
+This was fresh vitality and dedicated combination needed.

 All of the time, even before the windows were in (or the plumbing, lighting, painting and furniture) the House had started bedding men with no other place to go.
 As the men came, furnishings came; food was prepared; jobs were located and AA meetings were held.